djeada/Statistics-Notes/quizes/descriptive_statistics.md

-Here is a 15-question quiz, similar to the one you requested, with four possible answers for each question and one correct answer:

----

 ### **Question 1**
 You are asked to visualize the number of different car models in a parking lot.
 What type of graph would be most appropriate?